Video Content Delivery System: How CDNs Power Secure Live Video Streaming

 High Availability (HA)

 High availability means any IT infrastructure or device is to work continuously without interruption for a designated interval of time.
-Because of this, there will be no downtime and minimum risk of redundant failure.
+Because of this, there will be no downtime and minimal risk of redundant failure.

 High availability often comes with geographically spread PoPs.
 This allows the CDN to handle unexpected surges in viewers without sacrificing quality.
 More servers ensure everyone gets a smooth experience.